 Lastly, Andria highly recommends having fun with your client at their shoot.
 We all have our own versions of “fun” and what we feel comfortable doing, but get your clients involved, make it interactive – who doesn’t like a little fun?- and with it your shoots will become a more easily and fondly remembered experience.
 Just because you’re a professional doesn’t mean you can't have fun on the job.
 It is certainly possible to achieve both.

-Is the Time, Money, Effort Worth the “Experience”?
+Is the Time, Money, and Effort Worth the “Experience”?

 OK, well, let’s be real; no doubt creating a unique and valuable experience can take time, a lot of effort, and sometimes even a lot of money.
 So is it really all so worth it in the end?
 As Andria puts it: “Yeah!
 Totally!”